 - Came from the Sky: They come to Earth in the form of strange meteors with their Bio Controllers.
 Once awoken, the Bio Controllers automatically latch themselves onto the little monsters.

-- Expy: The Minins are based on friendly little Pigmon while Gamoran is obviously meant to be the violent Garamon, since Pigmon and Garamon were created using the exact same suit.
+- Homage: The Minins are based on friendly little Pigmon while Gamoran serves as an homage to the violent Garamon, since Pigmon and Garamon were created using the exact same suit.

 - Shock and Awe: The Bio Controller allows Gamoran to shoot lightning bolts from its head.

 - Barrier Warrior: Inculas can create a field of impassable energy around targets.
 The wall is flexible but shocks whoever touches it.